 A New Model for Community + Economic Development

-Capital Impact Partners and CDC Small Business Finance have have come together to operate under one CEO and a single national strategy to transform the financial industry and accelerate solutions that address social and economic inequality.
+Capital Impact Partners and CDC Small Business Finance have have come together to operate under one President and CEO and a single national strategy to transform the financial industry and accelerate solutions that address social and economic inequality.

 OUR GROWING IMPACT